 In 2011, the Korematsu Center and the School of Law spearheaded the effort to award honorary degrees to Japanese Americans who were forced to leave their Seattle University educations as a result of their incarceration during World War II.
-Learn more about this project on the Seattle University website.

 It has been nearly 70 years since Thomas T. Yamauchi was forced to leave Seattle University and abandon his prized education.
 He was one of 15 Japanese Americans whose educations at SU were disrupted by their unjust removal in 1942 during World War II.